HL7/cqf-measures/pages/hqmf-measure-volume-one.md

 The data criteria section (lines 4–6 of Snippet 1) defines the patient data of interest in the measure as a set of entries.
 Each entry identifies specific types of data along with constraints that the data must meet.
 Snippet 8 shows an example of a data criteria entry indicating a ”Laboratory Test, Performed”.

 Volume 3 of this implementation guide contains templates for the entry elements in the data criteria section (as in Snippet 8) and the mappings from the HQMF templates to their respective QRDA templates.
-For an example of how to include direct referenced codes in the data criteria section please see line 110 of the accompanying examples/Terminology eCQM.xml.
+For an example of how to include direct reference codes in the data criteria section please see line 110 of the accompanying "examples/Terminology eCQM.xml".

 ```xml
 <entry typeCode="DRIV">